The Lord's Prayer

 Well, first let's take a look at the most obvious interpretation of daily bread.
 We need food to fuel our bodies and keep them going, and we are dependent on God for that food.
 He created the Earth and all its various plants and animals.
 We would not have food, if God had not placed it on this planet.
 When we say grace before we eat, we ought to keep this in mind.

-Some people take the glory to themselves for what has been provided for them because they earned the money to buy, but if there was no food to buy, and if God had not given them the strength, the intelligence, and the opportunity to work, they would be stranded.
+Some people take the glory to themselves for what has been provided for them because they earned the money to buy it, but if there was no food to buy, and if God had not given them the strength, the intelligence, and the opportunity to work, they would be stranded.
+Unless they receive government help due to hardship, but it is God who moves on government to help the poor; such funds or commodities are not provided by the government in every country.
+In which case, if people cannot get a job, they beg on the streets or sell their bodies or steal, and many starve to death.

-Next, we each need to be able to appropriate that food, which generally is obtained through employment, wherein pay is received and then exchanged at the market for food.
-Encompassed in this part of the prayer is that we look to God for the ability to acquire food through honest and honourable means.
+Food and other things we need is generally obtained through employment, wherein pay is received and then exchanged at the market.
+Encompassed in this part of the prayer is that we look to God for the ability to acquire what we need through honest and honourable means.

 That not only means provision through employment or donation, rather than theft or by selling one's body, but also not compromising our godly values for our employers in any way.
 We trust that God will help us stay employed at our jobs, even when we do the right thing rather than the convenient thing, or help us get another job, if we have to leave it because it requires us to be unethical, or if we get fired because our integrity is inconvenient to the company.